ericsnowcurrently/cpython/Doc/library/concurrent.interpreters.rst

        more details about how interpreters fit into Python's execution model

+   :ref:`multiple-interpreters-howto`
+       how to use multiple interpreters

    ..
-XXX Add references to the upcoming HOWTO docs in the seealso block.
+XXX Add a reference to the upcoming concurrency HOWTO doc.

    :ref:`isolating-extensions-howto`
        how to update an extension module to support multiple interpreters